Wheat allergy: Wheat pollen and grass allergies

-Respiratory allergies are an occupational disease that develop in food service workers.
+Respiratory allergies are an occupational disease that develops in food service workers.
 Previous studies detected 40 allergens from wheat; some cross-reacted with rye proteins and a few cross-reacted with grass pollens.
-A later study showed that baker's allergy extend over a broad range of cereal grasses (wheat, durum wheat, triticale, cereal rye, barley, rye grass, oats, canary grass, rice, maize, sorghum and Johnson grass) though the greatest similarities were seen between wheat and rye, and that these allergies show cross reactivity between seed proteins and pollen proteins, including a prominent crossreactivity between the common environment rye pollen and wheat gluten.
+A later study showed that baker's allergy extends over a broad range of cereal grasses (wheat, durum wheat, triticale, cereal rye, barley, rye grass, oats, canary grass, rice, maize, sorghum and Johnson grass), though the greatest similarities were seen between wheat and rye, and that these allergies show cross-reactivity between seed proteins and pollen proteins, including a prominent cross-reactivity between the common environment rye pollen and wheat gluten.

 Derivative allergies

 Proteins are made of a chain of dehydrated amino acids.
-When enzymes cut proteins into pieces they add water back to the site at which they cut, called enzymatic hydrolysis, for proteins it is called proteolysis.
+When enzymes cut proteins into pieces, they add water back to the site at which they cut.
+This process is called enzymatic hydrolysis, or in the case of proteins it is called proteolysis.
 The initial products of this hydrolysis are polypeptides, and smaller products are called simply peptides; these are called wheat protein hydrolysates.
 These hydrolysates can create allergens out of wheat proteins that previously did not exist by the exposure of buried antigenic sites in the proteins.

 When proteins are cut into polypeptides, buried regions are exposed to the surface, and these buried regions may possibly be antigenic.
 Such hydrolyzed wheat protein is used as an additive in foods and cosmetics.
 The peptides are often 1 kD in size (9 amino acid residues in length) and may increase the allergic response.
 These wheat polypeptides can cause immediate contact urticaria in susceptible people.

 Signs and symptoms

 Wheat allergies are not altogether different from other food allergies or respiratory allergies.
-However two conditions, exercise/aspirin induced anaphylaxis and urticaria, occur more frequently with wheat allergies.
+However, two conditions, exercise/aspirin induced anaphylaxis and urticaria, occur more frequently with wheat allergies.